stfc/cloud-docker-images/cloud-chatops/INSTALL.md

    # Copy script to etc/cron.< hourly | daily | monthly >
    sudo cp /etc/chatops/cloud-docker-images/cloud-chatops/chatopscron /etc/cron.daily/

+   # Check that crontab can see and run the script
+   # If the chatops cron file is not in the command output then crontab will not run it
+   run-parts --test /etc/cron.daily

-   # Test the script works and launch the container
+   # Launch the container and verify set up is correct
-   # Using sudo here to mimic cron which runs as root user
+   # Using sudo here to mimic crontab which runs as root user
    sudo /etc/cron.daily/chatopscron

    # Verify the container is running